davaya/openc2-jadn/jadn-v2.0.md

 ]
 ```

-Example - "Places" table:
+**Example:** "Places" table:

-The Places table is semantically a map because its valueType has a primary key, but designers sometimes
+The Places table is semantically a map because its valueType (Place) has a primary key, but designers sometimes
-prefer to serialize maps as arrays.
+prefer to serialize maps as lists.
 ```
 Places = ArrayOf(Place)         // Places is a table of place names Place = Array